PrefectHQ/prefect/docs/concepts/deployments.md

 This enables you to run a single flow with different parameters, on multiple schedules, and in different environments.
 This also allows you to run different versions of the same flow for testing and production purposes.

-[Flow runners](/concepts/flow-runners/) enable you to dynamically allocate infrastructure for your flow runs.
+[Flow runners](/concepts/flow-runners/) enable you to dynamically specify infrastructure to execute runs of a deployment.
 Since the flow's code must be retrieved on the created infrastructure, configuring flow runners is possible only for deployed flows.

 A simple example of a deployment specification for a flow looks like this: